PGCE (PCET) one year full-time - Postgraduate Certificate in Education - Level 7 (PGCE)

 The PGCE Post Compulsory Education and Training (PCET) programmes are designed for those teaching/training or wanting to pursue a career in post 16 contexts, e.g. higher, further, adult, community and nurse education, vocational training in industry, commerce or other professions, school sixth forms, 14-19 school/tertiary courses.
 The PGCE (PCET) programmes address a range of teaching placement subjects and vocational areas.

-We recently asked some of our current students on our full-time - PGCE (PCET) Programme to tell us about their experience of the course so far and this is what they said.
+We asked some of our recent graduates on the full-time PGCE (PCET) Programme to tell us about their experience of the course and this is what they said.

 Post Graduate Certificate in Education (PGCE) (PCET) at Masters Level 7